Petrades

-Petrades is the easternmost point of mainland Greece.
+Petrades (Πετράδες) is a village near the easternmost point of mainland Greece.
+Since 1997, it is part of the municipality of Didymoteicho.
 It is located south of the community of Pythio.
-The community was affected by the floods of Evros which lasted from February 17 to March 8, 2005.
 Turkey is to the south and to the east.
 Forests are along the riverbed and farmlands are along Petrades.
-It is accessed by a road linking GR-51 near Didymoteicho and Pythio and Uzunköprü and south to Keşan.
+It is accessed by a road linking Greek National Road 51 near Didymoteicho with Pythio.
+The community was affected by the floods of Evros which lasted from February 17 to March 8, 2005.